coin-or/balans/CONTRIBUTING.md

-# Contributing to Mab2Rec
+# Contributing to Balans

-Thank you for contributing to Mab2Rec!
+Thank you for contributing to Balans!
 This guide will help you get started and know what to expect.
 All contributions and project spaces are subject to our [Code of Conduct](CoDE_OF_CONDUCT.md).

 We welcome all types of contributions, including: